-Mr. Mahaffy has served as one of our directors and as Chairman of our Board of Directors since 2009.
-Mr. Mahaffy has served as the President, Chief Executive Officer, and a director of Clovis Oncology, Inc., a biopharmaceutical company, since 2009, and also serves on the Board of Directors of Orexigen Therapeutics, Inc., a biopharmaceutical company.
-Previously, Mr. Mahaffy served as President and Chief Executive Officer and as a member of the Board of Directors at Pharmion Corporation, a pharmaceutical company that he founded in 2000 and sold to Celgene Corporation in 2008.
+Mr. Mahaffy has served as one of our directors and as Chairman of our Board since 2009.
+Mr. Mahaffy has served as the President, Chief Executive Officer, and a director of Clovis Oncology, Inc., a biopharmaceutical company, since 2009, and also serves on the board of directors of Orexigen Therapeutics, Inc., a publicly traded biopharmaceutical company.
+Previously, Mr. Mahaffy served as President and Chief Executive Officer and as a member of the board of directors at Pharmion Corporation, a pharmaceutical company that he founded in 2000 and sold to Celgene Corporation in 2008.
 From 1992 through 1998, Mr. Mahaffy was President and Chief Executive Officer of NeXagen, Inc. and its successor, NeXstar Pharmaceuticals, Inc., a biopharmaceutical company.
 Prior to that, Mr. Mahaffy was a Vice President at the private equity firm E.M.
 Warburg Pincus and Co.
 He is also a trustee of Lewis and Clark College.
 Mr. Mahaffy earned a BA in international affairs from Lewis and Clark College and an MA in international affairs from Columbia University.

-Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer, and as one of our directors since our inception in 2007.
-Dr. Clayman also serves on the Board of Directors of Akebia Therapeutics and Anokion, both biopharmaceutical companies.
+Dr. Clayman is a co-founder of Flexion Therapeutics and has served as our President, Chief Executive Officer and as one of our directors since our inception in 2007.
+Since 2014, Dr. Clayman has served on the board of directors of Akebia Therapeutics, Inc., a public biopharmaceutical company.
+Since November 2015, Dr. Clayman has served as a director of Anokion SA, and since January 2017, Dr. Clayman has served as a director of Kanyos Bio Inc., both private biopharmaceutical companies.
 Previously, Dr. Clayman had a lengthy career at Eli Lilly and Company, a global pharmaceutical company, where he was most recently Vice President, Lilly Research Laboratories, and General Manager of Chorus, Lilly’s early-phase development accelerator.
-During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division; the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly; the Internal Medicine Division; the Lilly Clinic, Lilly’s dedicated Phase 1 unit; and served as Chair of Lilly’s Bioethics Committee.
+During his career at Lilly, Dr. Clayman also led its Global Regulatory Affairs division, the Cardiovascular Discovery Research and Clinical Investigation, Research and Development at Advanced Cardiovascular Systems, a medical device subsidiary of Lilly, the Internal Medicine division, the Lilly Clinic, Lilly’s dedicated Phase 1 unit, and served as Chair of Lilly’s Bioethics Committee.
 Prior to his tenure at Lilly, Dr. Clayman was an Assistant Professor in the School of Medicine at the University of Pennsylvania, where his research centered on the immunopathogenesis of renal disease.
 Dr. Clayman is the recipient of the Physician Scientist Award from the National Institutes of Health.
-He earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
+Dr. Clayman earned a BA, cum laude, from Yale University and an MD from the University of California, San Diego School of Medicine.
 Following an internship and residency in Internal Medicine at the University of California, San Francisco Moffitt Hospitals, Dr. Clayman completed clinical and research fellowships in Nephrology at the University of Pennsylvania.

 Mr. Colella has served as one of our directors since 2008.
 Mr. Colella is a Managing Director of Versant Ventures, a healthcare venture capital firm he co-founded in 1999, and has been a general partner of Institutional Venture Partners since 1984.
-Mr. Colella currently serves as Chairman of the Board of Fluidigm Corporation, a biotechnology tools company, and is a member of the Board of Directors of Genomic Health, Inc., a molecular diagnostics company, and the boards of several private companies.
-Mr. Colella served on the Board of Directors of Alexza Pharmaceuticals, Inc., a pharmaceutical company, from 2002 to 2012 and Jazz Pharmaceuticals, Inc., a biopharmaceutical company, from 2003 to 2012.
+Mr. Colella currently serves as Chairman of the board of directors of Fluidigm Corporation, a biotechnology tools company, and is a member of the board of directors of several private companies.
+Mr. Colella served on the board of directors of Genomic Health, Inc., a molecular diagnostics company, from 2001 to 2014, Alexza Pharmaceuticals, Inc., a pharmaceutical company, from 2002 to 2012, Jazz Pharmaceuticals, Inc., a biopharmaceutical company, from 2003 to 2012 and Veracyte, Inc., a molecular diagnostics company, from 2006 to 2014.
 Mr. Colella earned a BS in business and engineering from the University of Pittsburgh and an MBA from Stanford University.

 Dr. Lukatch has served as one of our directors since 2012.
-He is a Partner and Managing Director at TPG Biotech.
-Prior to joining TPG Biotech in 2015, Dr Lukatch was a Partner at Novo Ventures (US), where he helped establish Novo Ventures’ San Francisco office.
-During his 9 years at Novo, Dr. Lukatch served as Chairman of Cianna Medical, Inogen (Nasdaq: INGN), NTP and Spinifex Pharmaceuticals (acquired by Novartis in 2015), and he served as a board member at Amira Pharmaceuticals (acquired by BMS in 2011), AnaptysBio, Elevation Pharmaceuticals (acquired by Sunovion in 2012), Flexion Therapeutics (Nasdaq: FLXN), FoldRx Pharmaceuticals (acquired by Pfizer in 2010), InSound Medical (acquired by Sonova in 2010), Nora Therapeutics and Synosia Therapeutics (acquired by BioTie in 2011), he was also a board observer at Alios BioPharma (acquired by J&J in 2014).
-Prior to joining Novo Ventures (US), Dr. Lukatch was a Managing Director responsible for biotechnology venture investments at Piper Jaffray Ventures and SightLine Partners, where his investments included Dynavax (Nasdaq: DVAX) and Fluidigm (Nasdaq: FLDM).
+Dr. Lukatch is a Partner at TPG.
+He currently serves as the Chairman of the board of directors at Inogen, a publicly traded medical technology company, and as Chairman of Engage Therapeutics and Satsuma Pharmaceuticals, both private companies.
+He also currently serves as a board member at Adynxx, Halo Neuroscience and ViewPoint Therapeutics.
+Prior to joining TPG in 2015, Dr. Lukatch was a Partner at Novo Ventures (US), where he helped establish Novo Ventures’ San Francisco office.
+During his nine years at Novo, Dr. Lukatch served as Chairman of Cianna Medical, Inogen, NTP and Spinifex Pharmaceuticals (acquired by Novartis in 2015), and he served as a board member at Amira Pharmaceuticals (acquired by BMS in 2011), AnaptysBio, Elevation Pharmaceuticals (acquired by Sunovion in 2012), FoldRx Pharmaceuticals (acquired by Pfizer in 2010), InSound Medical (acquired by Sonova in 2010), Nora Therapeutics and Synosia Therapeutics (acquired by BioTie in 2011), he was also a board observer at Alios BioPharma (acquired by J&J in 2014).
+Prior to joining Novo Ventures (US), Dr. Lukatch was a Managing Director responsible for biotechnology venture investments at Piper Jaffray Ventures and SightLine Partners, from 2001 to 2006, where his investments included Dynavax and Fluidigm.
 Before Piper Jaffray Ventures, Dr. Lukatch worked as a strategy consultant with McKinsey & Company, where he was a leader in McKinsey’s biotechnology practice.
 Dr. Lukatch also served as co-founder and CEO of AutoMate Scientific, a biotechnology instrumentation company, and he has held scientific positions with Chiron, Roche Bioscience and Cetus, doing molecular biology, electrophysiology and protein chemistry, respectively.
-Dr. Lukatch received his Ph.D. in Neuroscience from Stanford University where he was a DOD USAF Fellow, and his B.A. with high honors in Biochemistry from the University of California at Berkeley.
+Dr. Lukatch received his Ph.D. in Neuroscience from Stanford University where he was a DOD USAF Fellow, and his BA with high honors in Biochemistry from the University of California at Berkeley.

-Mark Stejbach joined the Flexion Board of Directors in 2016.
-He currently serves as Senior Vice President and Chief Commercial Officer at Alkermes and has 30 years of experience in biotech and pharmaceuticals, including senior roles in a broad range of commercial functions including marketing, sales, economic affairs, managed care and finance.
-Prior to his current role, Mark served as the Chief Commercial Officer at Tengion, Inc. from 2008-2012 and previously held senior positions at Merck and Biogen.
-Mark received his MBA from the Wharton School, University of Pennsylvania and a Bachelor of Science in mathematics from Virginia Tech.
+Mr. Stejbach joined our board of directors in 2016.
+Mr. Stejbach currently serves as Senior Vice President and Chief Commercial Officer at Alkermes plc, a publicly traded global biopharmaceutical company.
+Mr. Stejbach has over 30 years of experience in biotech and pharmaceuticals, including senior roles in a broad range of commercial functions including marketing, sales, economic affairs, managed care and finance.
+Prior to his current role, Mr. Stejbach served as the Chief Commercial Officer at Tengion, Inc. from 2008 to 2012 and previously held senior positions at Merck and Biogen.
+Mark received his MBA from the Wharton School at the University of Pennsylvania and a BS in mathematics from Virginia Tech.